wayfolk/everything/README.md

 .\provision.ps1

 # note: to clone the secrets repo we need to manually use the token credentials (_github/theundebruijn/token) - once.

+# from now on we perform all tasks from within the wsl instance
+# assets / asset-sources can be saved directly onto the wsl filesystem from Windows
+wsl -d everything -u wayfolk
 ```